 Pursuant to the agreement, the consideration consists of a \$150.0 million upfront cash payment as well as \$150.0 million cash payment to the Company upon first commercial sales in the DSE Territory.
+The Company also is responsible to supply DSE with certain manufacturing supply of the API or bulk tablets.
 The Company is also eligible to receive a substantial additional regulatory milestone payment upon the grant of the marketing authorisation in the European Union for the CV risk reduction label, depending on the range of relative risk reduction in the CLEAR Outcomes study.
 In addition, the Company is eligible to receive additional sales milestone payments related to total net sales achievements for DSE in the DSE Territory.
 Finally, the Company will receive tiered fifteen percent (15%) to twenty-five percent (25%) royalties on net DSE Territory sales.

-The agreement calls for both parties to participate in a Joint Collaboration Committee (the "JCC").
-The JCC is comprised of executive management from each company and the Company will lead in all aspects related to development and DSE will lead in all aspects related to commercialization in the DSE Territory.
+The agreement calls for both parties to participate in a Joint Collaboration Committee (the "DSE JCC").
+The DSE JCC is comprised of executive management from each company and the Company will lead in all aspects related to development and DSE will lead in all aspects related to commercialization in the DSE Territory.